Food Services

 WG Pretzel with Cheese Dipping Sauce (V)

-Assorted Fresh Fruit & Veggies
+Assorted Fresh Fruit and Veggies

-8 oz Low Fat Milk
+8 oz.
+Low Fat Milk

 Day 1

-Assorted Fresh Fruit & Veggies
+Assorted Fresh Fruit and Veggies

-8 oz Low Fat Milk
+8 oz.
+Low Fat Milk

 Day 2